Exams

 Do not be tempted to hide a medical condition.
 The GPhC student code of conduct states that students should ‘take responsibility for their own health’.
 It also states that students should ‘tell their university if there is anything that could impair their ability to study’.

 MPharm students must acknowledge and take responsibility for the fact that they are on a professional accredited programme, and this requires students to act professionally and abide by the GPhC code for pharmacy students.
-For further information, see the GPHC code of conduct.
+For further information, see the GPHC guidance.

 If you need support with managing a physical or mental disability, take a look at our dedicated page for more information.